afilbert/valheim-harder-feather-fall-mod/README.md

 Releases in github repo are packaged for Thunderstore Mod Manager.

+* 0.2.2 Support The Bog Witch update
+* 0.2.1 Drop requirement for Official BepInEx ConfigurationManager from Thunderstore manifest.json to allow flexibility
 * 0.2.0 Major feature.
 Adds optional new game mode where Feather Fall ceases to work when stamina reaches 0%.
   * Alternative game mode means that fall speed and damage modifiers remain unchanged as long as you have available stamina
   * Deadman drop at 0% stamina while still aloft